|

 to secure the huppah.
 An eyehook sunk deep into a strong wooden pole would

+work, too.
 Paint, decorate, and/or

 disguise the poles any way you like.
 Paint them green (there are new